-Part Width: 0.25e-6 # Nominal part width in m Part Height: 1.0e-6 # Nominal part height in m Part Thickness: 1e-9 # Part thickness in m.

-Cell Size: 8.1e-9 # Cell size in m.

-######################### EXPERIMENT PARAMETERS #################################
+NOTE: File accessibility

+Several of the parameter values that appear in the MIF 1.1 file format are filenames, and it is noted that these filenames must be accessible to the solver application to work effectively.
+If the filename is an absolute path to an existing file, there will be no question that the solver application will be able to access the file.
+However, if you try to move the MIF file from one system to another, or from one area of a file system to another, the absolute path may no longer be correct, and the MIF file may need to be edited.

+For the sake of being able to move MIF files from place to place, filenames in MIF files are often expressed as relative paths.
+In that case, the filename is interpreted by the solver application relative to its current working directory, and it is important when launching the solver application to set the current working directory so that relative paths are correctly resolved.
+The example MIF files in the OOMMF distribution that contain filenames express them as relative paths relative to the root directory of OOMMF.
+The interactive solver mmSolve2D starts with the OOMMF root directory as the current working directory by default.
+Other solvers (for example, batchSolve) should also be started with the OOMMF root directory as the current working directory to make use of these example files, or other files containing relative path names relative to the OOMMF root directory.
+The standard option -cwd may be useful to accomplish this.

+This difficulty dealing with filenames is a known misfeature of the MIF 1.1 file format, and has been corrected in the MIF 2 file format, where any relative path is interpreted relative to the directory containing the MIF 2 file.

+'''

 Field Range: -.05 -.01 0. .05 .01 0.
 100 # Start_field Stop_field Steps

 Field Range: .05 .01 0. -.05 -.01 0.
 100

 Field Type: Multi 4 \

-7 Ribbon 1 0 1.0e-6 0.25e-6 1.0e-6 1e-9 \setminus
+7 Ribbon 1 0 1.0e-6 0.25e-6 1.0e-6 1e-9 \

+0.25e-6 0

-7 Ribbon 1 0 0 0.25e-6 0 1e-9 \
+7 Ribbon 1 0 0

+1e-9 \

 9 Tie 100 0 0 0.12e-6 0.5e-6 0.13e-6 0.5e-6 8.1e-9 \

 1 Uniform

-The above positions ribbons of positive charge along the upper and lower edges with strength Ms, applies a large (100 Ms) field to the center cell, and also applies a uniform field across the sample stepped from (-.05, -.01, 0.) to (.05, .01, 0.)
-(Tesla), and back, in approximately 0.001 T steps.
+The above positions ribbons of positive charge along the upper

+and lower edges with strength Ms, applies a large (100 Ms) field

+to the center cell, and also applies a uniform field across the

+sample stepped from (-.05, -.01, 0.) to (.05, .01, 0.)
+(Tesla), and

+back, in approximately 0.001 T steps.

-Default Control Point Spec: -torque 1e-6 # Assume equilibrium has been # reached, and step the applied field, when the reduced torque |mxh| # drops below 1e-6.
+Default Control Point Spec: -torque 1e-6 # Assume equilibrium has been

+reached, and step the applied field, when the reduced torque |mxh|

+drops below 1e-6.

+Base Output Filename: samplerun

-Magnetization Output Format: binary 8 # Save magnetization states # in binary format with full (8-byte) precision.
+Magnetization Output Format: binary 8 # Save magnetization states

+in binary format with full (8-byte) precision.

-Randomizer Seed: 1 # Value to seed random number generator with.
+Randomizer Seed: 1

+Value to seed random number generator with.

 User Comment: This is an example MIF file, with lots of comments.

+'''